pfisterer/apache-knox-docker/README.md

 Docker container for [Apache Knox](https://knox.apache.org/), which is an Application Gateway for interacting with the REST APIs and UIs of Apache Hadoop deployments.
 The image is available on Dockerhub: <https://cloud.docker.com/u/farberg/repository/docker/farberg/apache-knox-docker>.

+A helm chart for deployment on k8s is available here: [pfisterer/apache-knox-helm](https://github.com/pfisterer/apache-knox-helm).

 ## Available versions

 | Apache Knox Version | Docker Tag                        |